Today, on July 27, Ukraine is celebrating the Day of Christianization of Kievan Rus.

 - In 1988, the faithful of the Eastern Orthodox celebrated a millennium of Eastern Slavic Christianity.
-It was the first time since 1917,when numerous churches and monasteries were destroyed, religious communities and religion itself were banned by the communist atheistic regime, that prayer services were held officially and mass opening of former closed churches set in.
+It was the first time since 1917 when numerous churches and monasteries were destroyed, religious communities and religion itself were banned by the communist atheistic regime, that prayer services were held officially and the mass opening of formerly closed churches set in.

-- The present-day holiday was introduced by the President Victor Yushchenko in 2008.
+- The present-day holiday was introduced by President Victor Yushchenko in 2008.

 Historians sip their knowledge from original sources – ancient chronicles, the most famous is the Tale of Bygone Years (or Primary Chronicle, or Povest’ vremennyh let, Nestor's Chronicle, Nestor's manuscript), the Ioachim Chronicle, the Radziwill Chronicle (or Konigsberg Chronicle), as well as other manuscripts and chronicles.